deokhk/RLM_analysis/README.md

 ## License

-This project is released under Apache 2.0.
+This project is released under the Apache 2.0 License.
 Please refer to individual datasets and model licenses for their respective terms.